Legislation and Custom

 Form

-Statute law is generally superior to case law in point of form.
-It is very clear and easily accessible.
+Statute law is often superior to case law in terms of formality.
+It is unequivocally apparent and readily available.

 Rule of law

-Legislation ensures the rule of law.
+Legislation guarantees the supremacy of law.
 But the broad generalization and unconsidered or unexplained decisions tend to substitute judicial flat not only for the rule of the democratic majority but also for the rule of law.
 Precedent or custom cannot exist opposite to statute (written) law.

 Legislation is widely regarded as the primary source of law.
 After carefully examining the distinctions between legislation, custom, and precedent, it becomes evident that legislation holds the greatest influence and carries the highest level of authority.
 The codification of laws aims to enhance accessibility and comprehension for all individuals, regardless of their background or nationality.
-When information is presented in a structured manner, it becomes more appealing as a source of knowledge.
+Information is more attractive as a source of knowledge when it is presented in an organized way.

 Legislation is widely utilized by numerous countries as a means of establishing and governing various aspects within their borders.
-Some countries have also incorporated certain customs of their society into their laws.
-India is one of those countries.
-When making the decision to include a custom into the country’s law, it is important to carefully consider a variety of factors.
-Precedents, on the other hand, also have a significant impact on the country’s overall legal ecosystem.
-Therefore, it is evident that all three contribute to the functioning of a country.
+Several nations have integrated specific societal norms into their legal frameworks.
+India is among the nations.
+When deciding to incorporate a custom into national legislation, it is essential to meticulously evaluate many criteria.
+Conversely, precedents exert a considerable influence on the nation’s comprehensive legal framework.
+Consequently, it is clear that all three play a role in the operation of a nation.

-[1] In prospective studies, individuals are followed over time and data is collected as their characteristics and circumstances change.
-In retrospective, individuals are sampled and information is collected about their past.
+[1] In prospective studies, individuals are monitored throughout time, and data is gathered as their characteristics and situations evolve.
+In retrospective, individuals are sampled, and data is gathered about their pasts.